 After discharge from the hospital or ambulatory unit, you are to go home immediately.
 Your child should remain in bed the first day and out of school for one week.
 Encourage your child to have frequent rest periods in the first few days after surgery.
 Adults and older children may need longer periods of healing.
+Children usually return to school after 7-10 days.
 On the day of anesthesia, direct parent supervision is advised for 24 hours.
-Please do not leave your child with an older child or babysitter.
-You and your child should have a day of quiet activities: Watch television, read, play board games.
+Do not leave your child with an older child or babysitter.
+You and your child should have a day of quiet activities: watch television, read, play board games.
 Do not play any contact sports, swim, climb, bike-ride, roller or ice skate, do gymnastics or other strenuous activities.
 Adults should remain home and quiet for one week.
 Please be aware that most patients do not feel fully recovered for about ten days.
 Exposure to the sun should be avoided as it may cause higher blood pressure and slow healing.
 For the first 5-7 days, it is helpful to use a vaporizer or humidifier when your child is sleeping.
 This improves breathing, reduces crusting in the nose and throat.
-No travel for two weeks after surgery.
+No travel for 2 weeks after surgery.